Defining Reservation Policies in Restaurants | Coffee Shops

 Along that line, restaurants that use overbooking must develop good internal methods for selecting and handling displaced guests.
 Operators in other industries base their displacement

-decision on time of arrival , frequency of use , or perceived importance .
+decision on time of arrival, frequency of use, or perceived importance.

-As I indicated above, requiring credit card guarantees and deposits are external approaches to reservation management, as is calling customers to reconfirm reservations.
+As I indicated above, credit card guarantees and deposits are external approaches to reservation management, as is calling customers to reconfirm reservations.
 Restaurants have long required a deposit for special meals, although the practice may meet with customer resistance during low-demand periods.

-One problem with credit-card guarantees in the restaurant industry, though, is that unlike hoteliers who can require one night’s room rate to secure a reservation, restaurateurs lack knowledge on exactly how much the reserving party will spend on dinner and so cannot charge the specific price of the lost meal for no-shows.
+One problem with credit-card guarantees in the restaurant industry, though, is that, unlike hoteliers who can require one night’s room rate to secure a reservation, restaurateurs lack knowledge on exactly how much the reserving party will spend on dinner and so cannot charge the specific price of the lost meal for no-shows.

-Restaurants using credit-card guarantees have addressed this problem by charging guests who fail to honour their reservations a stated fee (typically, $10 to $25 per guest) Rather than require deposits or credit card guarantees, some restaurants use a less obtrusive, more service-oriented method of reducing no-shows.
+Restaurants using credit-card guarantees have addressed this problem by charging guests who fail to honor their reservations a stated fee (typically, $10 to $25 per guest) Rather than require deposits or credit card guarantees, some restaurants use a less obtrusive, more service-oriented method of reducing no-shows.

 These operators call their customers during the day to reconfirm their reservations for the evening to come.
-The call reminds the customer of the reservation and gives the customer the chance to cancel on the spot, if need be.
+The call reminds the customer of the reservation and gives the customer the chance to cancel on the spot if need be.

-The calls also create a reasonably solid forecast of the number of parties who intend to honoured their reservation.
+The calls also create a reasonably solid forecast of the number of parties who intend to honour their reservation.
 For this approach to be successful, the incremental personnel cost associated with calling customers should be offset by the increased revenue associated with a reduction in no-shows.

 Theoretically, customers could be charged a per-person fee for short shows, but in practice, this policy would probably not be well accepted.
 Hotels face a similar problem when customers stay for a shorter time than they have reserved.

-Conclusion: Given a choice, a no reservation policy is probably preferable, but in many situations, particularly in fine-dining restaurants, customers expect to be able to make a reservation, so accepting reservations is often a market necessity.
+Conclusion: Given a choice, a no-reservation policy is probably preferable, but in many situations, particularly in fine-dining restaurants, customers expect to be able to make a reservation, so accepting reservations is often a market necessity.